 9.3.1.23.5 BSRP variant

-The BSRP variant Trigger frame format is as defined in Figure 9-52c (Trigger frame).
+The Buffer Status Report Poll (BSRP) variant Trigger frame format is as defined in Figure 9-52c (Trigger frame).

 The Common Info field of the BSRP variant Trigger frame is defined in Figure 9-52d (Common Info field) and the Trigger Dependent Common Info field is not present.